 And yes, this applies to all event planners.
 Corporate, private, or wedding planners can all leverage these ideas to get clients.
 And the best part is that the same blog post can work again, and again, and again.

 Your Search Engine Advantage

-You’re a local business, so hopefully, you’ve set up a Google My Business account for your event planning business.
+You’re a local business, so hopefully, you’ve set up a Google Business Profile account for your event planning business.
 Google knows where your business is and which locations you serve.
 For the most part, Google already knows you’re relevant to our first batch of queries like Springfield wedding planner.
 But you want to make sure you show up for the niche stuff too.

 The advantage is that if someone near you is actively looking for a rustic or country-style wedding, well, with some good blogging work, you’ll beat out any competitors are well as the more general searches about rustic weddings.

 Google wants to discern the searcher’s intent.
 They want someone searching for local-centric information to find answers.